The Great Patriotic War: Nazi Germany vs. the Soviet Union

 The Great Patriotic War: Nazi Germany vs. the Soviet Union is a board game published by Game Designers' Workshop (GDW) in 1988 that simulates conflict between Germany and the Soviet Union in World War II.

 Description

-The Great Patriotic War is a two-player game in which the war on the Russian front in World War II is depicted either as a single campaign game, or as a series of smaller scenarios.
+The Great Patriotic War is a two-player game in which the war on the Russian front during World War II is simulated either as a single campaign game, or as a series of smaller scenarios.